 Boost

-At the Royers Lock in the Port of Antwerp, CIT Blaton, together with Artes Group, Boskalis and Stadsbader Group, is working on the complete modernization of the lock complex-one of the largest hydraulic engineering projects in the country.
+At the Royers lock in the Port of Antwerp, CIT Blaton, Artes Group, Boskalis and Stadsbader are working on the complete modernization of the lock complex, a key project within the Oosterweel connection.

 The challenge